 The undersized guard from Baltimore who willed the University of Maryland to its first national title, becoming the heart of a championship team.

-Juan Dixon's story is one of profound resilience.
-Orphaned as a teenager when both parents died from AIDS-related complications, he channeled his grief and focus onto the basketball courts of Baltimore.
-Despite a slender frame that drew doubts from recruiters, his relentless hustle and scoring instinct earned him a spot at the University of Maryland.
-There, he evolved from a sparkplug scorer into a national icon.
-In 2002, he captained the Terrapins to their first NCAA championship, a run defined by his fearless play and emotional leadership, which earned him Final Four Most Outstanding Player honors.
-A first-round NBA draft pick, he carved out a seven-year professional career known for his pesky defense.
-He later returned to his alma mater as a coach, completing a full-circle journey that cemented his status as Maryland's ultimate basketball hero.
+Juan Dixon captained the University of Maryland to its first NCAA championship in 2002 and earned Final Four Most Outstanding Player honors.
+Born in 1978, he was orphaned as a teenager when both parents died from AIDS-related complications.
+He channeled his grief onto Baltimore's basketball courts.
+Despite a slender frame that drew doubts from recruiters, his relentless hustle and scoring instinct earned him a spot at Maryland.
+There he evolved from a sparkplug scorer into a national figure.
+A first-round NBA draft pick, he carved out a seven-year professional career distinguished by pesky defense.
+He later returned to his alma mater as a coach, completing a full-circle journey that secured his status as Maryland's ultimate basketball hero.

 1965–1980